Eucomis bicolor: Taxonomy

 Eucomis bicolor was first described by John Gilbert Baker in 1878.
 The specific epithet bicolor means "two-coloured"; the tepals are pale green with purple margins.
-It is one of a group of larger tetraploid species of Eucomis, with 2n = 4x = 60.
+It is a tetraploid species of Eucomis, with 2n = 4x = 60.

-Distribution and habitat
+Distribution

 Eucomis bicolor is native to Southern Africa (the Cape Provinces, Lesotho, KwaZulu-Natal, the Free State, and the Northern Provinces).
 Along the Drakensberg escarpment it is found in damp grassland, often near streams, up to elevations of 2500 m.